Nygård International: History

 In 1967, Peter Nygård founded Nygård International, simply called Nygård at the time, in Winnipeg, Manitoba, initially as a sportswear manufacturer.

 In 1978, the company expanded into the United States, and in 1987 Peter Nygård opened the company's international sales and marketing team in Toronto.

 On 6 November 2009, Nygård opened its flagship fashion concept store in Times Square.
 Guests at the opening party included Finland's UN ambassador and Ramona Singer of The Real Housewives of New York City.

-On 25 February 2020, the company's New-York headquarters were raided by the FBI and NYPD, in connection with sex trafficking claims against Peter Nygård.
+On 25 February 2020, the company's New York headquarters were raided by the FBI and NYPD, in connection with sex trafficking claims against Peter Nygård.
 This led to Nygård stepping down from the company.
-In March, following Peter's arrest, Nygård International filed for Chapter 15 bankruptcy in New York, and its brands were ordered into receivership.
+In March, following Peter's arrest, Nygård International filed for Chapter 15 bankruptcy in New York City, and its brands were ordered into receivership.
 The subsequent month, a Canadian judge approved for the company to be sold and liquidated.